omidfarhang/omid.dev/content/posts/2013-02-15-facebook-got-hacked-last-month-and-is-just-telling-you-now.en.md

 <a href="http://lh6.ggpht.com/-sW6lmaIa9M0/UR61RKTPEzI/AAAAAAAAHx0/mjj7972GoGM/s1600-h/facebook_logo%25255B5%25255D.jpg" target="_blank"><img title="facebook_logo" border="0" alt="facebook_logo" align="right" src="http://lh5.ggpht.com/-cTyMIgD_eF0/UR61TX9ZT4I/AAAAAAAAHx8/R2221uNzZpE/facebook_logo_thumb%25255B3%25255D.jpg?imgmax=800" width="243" height="83" /></a>Facebook <a href="http://newsroom.fb.com/News/573/Protecting-People-On-Facebook" target="_blank">just announced</a> that it was hacked last month in a short statement on its website.
 Apparently, an unknown number employees visited a compromised developer site and were infected with malware.
 Facebook's being very cagey about all this, but we've been able to scrounge up some details.

-According to the statement, the company reacted swiftly with an investigation and remediation following the &#8220;sophisticated attack.&#8221; The company won't say which law enforcement agencies it's working with.
+According to the statement, the company reacted swiftly with an investigation and remediation following the “sophisticated attack.”
+The company won't say which law enforcement agencies it's working with.
 It claims no user data was compromised.

 What a surprise, Facebook waited until the end of the day on a Friday to tell us about an oopsies.